Refunds and Compensation

 Can I amend an Advance ticket?

 Yes!
-You can amend your Advance train ticket if you’re not able to use it.
-Just login to your account and navigate to “My tickets” any ticket that is eligible to be amended will be clearly sign posted.
-All amendments are done so free of any fees!
+You can amend your Advance ticket if you’re not able to use it.
+Just login to your account and navigate to “My tickets” – any ticket that is eligible to be amended will be clearly sign posted.
+Unlike most other ticket retailers, we don’t charge a fee for amendments!

 Can I get a refund for my Advance ticket?